Ideological bias on Wikipedia: State of research

-Articles related to US politics
+Articles related to American politics

-Research shows that Wikipedia is prone to neutrality violations caused by bias from its editors, including systemic bias.
-A comprehensive study conducted on ten different versions of Wikipedia revealed that disputes among editors predominantly arise on the subject of politics, encompassing politicians, political parties, political movements, and ideologies.
-These political topics accounted for approximately 25% of the disputes observed across all language versions studied.

-A 2012 study by Shane Greenstein and Feng Zhu of the Harvard Business School examined a sample of 28,382 articles related to US politics as of January 2011, measuring their degree of bias on a "slant index" based on a method developed by Matthew Gentzkow and Jesse M. Shapiro in 2010, to measure bias in newspaper media.
+A 2012 study by Shane Greenstein and Feng Zhu of the Harvard Business School examined a sample of 28,382 articles related to U.S. politics as of January 2011, measuring their degree of bias on a "slant index" based on a method developed by Matthew Gentzkow and Jesse M. Shapiro in 2010, to measure bias in newspaper media.
 This slant index purports to measure an ideological lean toward either the Democratic or Republican parties, based on key phrases within the text such as "war in Iraq", "civil rights", "trade deficit", "economic growth", "illegal immigration" and "border security".
-Each phrase is assigned a slant index based on how often it is used by Democratic or Republican members of US Congress.
+Each phrase is assigned a slant index based on how often it is used by Democratic or Republican members of U.S. Congress.
 This lean rating is assigned to a Wikipedia contribution that includes the same key phrase.
 The authors concluded that older Wikipedia articles were mostly biased to the left, although recent articles are more neutral.
 They suggest that articles did not change their bias significantly due to revision, but rather that over time newer articles with contrasting viewpoints played a role in rebalancing the average perspectives among the entries.

-In a subsequent study, the same researchers compared about 4,000 Wikipedia articles related to US politics (written by an online community) with the corresponding articles in Encyclopædia Britannica (written by experts) using similar methods as their 2010 study to measure "slant" (Democratic vs. Republican) and to quantify the degree of bias.
-The studies found that "Wikipedia articles are more slanted towards Democratic views than are Britannica articles, as well as more biased", particularly those focusing on civil rights, corporations, and government.
-Entries about immigration trended toward Republican.
-They further found that "[t]he difference in bias between a pair of articles decreases with more revisions" and, when articles were substantially revised, the difference in bias compared to Britannica was statistically negligible.
-The implication, per the authors, is that "many contributions are needed to reduce considerable bias and slant to something close to neutral".
+In a subsequent 2014 study, the same researchers compared about 4,000 Wikipedia articles related to U.S. politics with the corresponding articles in Encyclopædia Britannica using similar methods as their 2010 study to measure "slant" (Democratic vs. Republican) and to quantify the degree of bias.
+The studies found that Wikipedia articles with fewer revisions were more slanted towards Democratic views than are Britannica articles and had more overall levels of bias, particularly those focusing on civil rights, corporations, and government.
+Entries about immigration trended toward the Republican party.